jakub-jedrusiak/mars-ib-cat/README.md

 At completion, the test sends assessment data to the parent window via postMessage API, making it easy to embed as an iFrame within surveys or other applications.

 When embedding the test, you can pass the same URL parameters on the iframe `src` to control the stopping rules, for example `goalReliability`, `minItems`, and `maxItems`.

+### Option 3: Gorilla Integration

+The repository includes a ready-to-import Gorilla task package for running the test inside Gorilla Task Builder.

+1. Open Gorilla Task Builder.
+2. Import [resources/GorillaTask.zip](resources/GorillaTask.zip) from the `resources` folder.
+3. Follow the Gorilla import flow to add the task to your experiment.

+The package is prepared so you can use the adaptive test without manually rebuilding the task structure.

 ## Deployment